tzhang-nmdp/CYTO-SV-ML/dataset and model/README.md

 ```
 Note: This is an example dataset (a subset of > 5GB full dataset) and full data information will be released in our publication:

-CYTO-SV-ML: a machine learning framework for discovery and classification of cytogenetic structural variants using whole genome sequencing data.
+CYTO-SV-ML: a machine learning framework for discovery and classification of cytogenetic structural variants using whole genome sequencing data (under review).

 ### 3. Run CYTO-SV-ML AUTOML model prediction
 ```